Mahmoud9ui7/HackerSite/README.md

 # HackerSite
-it's practise for taking Images when u  give access for the site
+it's practise for taking Images when u  give access for the camera